 The Canon EOS 1300D (called Canon T6 in some regions) and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in March 2016 and October 2015.
 The 1300D is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a full frame (SL) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Leica SL

 An illustration of the physical size and weight of the Canon 1300D and the Leica SL is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably larger (17 percent) than the Canon 1300D.
 Moreover, the SL is substantially heavier (75 percent) than the 1300D.
 It is noteworthy in this context that the SL is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.